abrarShariar/crud-with-CodeIgniter/README.md

 	http://localhost/crud/demo/

 Explore the code and send **Pull Requests** !!<br>

-**The code is well-documented as much as possible.
-If you find any piece of code utterly indigestibly feel free to open an issue, I will definately look into it**
+**NOTE: The code is well-documented as much as possible.
+If you find any piece of code utterly indigestible feel free to open an issue, I will definately look into it**